ilrexho2011/Project-EULER-Possible-Solutions-Problems-001_to_100/README.md

 As the official website of Project Euler https://projecteuler.net/ allows, we have published only the possible solutions of the first 100 exercises...

-Solutions to project exercises in Assembler, C++, Java, Python, Javascript or Mathematica languages
+Solutions to project exercises in Assembler, C++, Java, Python, Javascript or Mathematica languages.

 First of all something about Project Euler